-The parent company, Coal Energy S.A., was incorporated in Luxembourg as a joint stock company on 17 June 2010.
+The parent company, Coal Energy S.A., was incorporated in Luxembourg as a joint stock company on 17 June 2010 and is listed on the Warsaw Stock Exchange.
 The registered office is located at 33 rue du Puits Romain, L-8070 Bertrange, Luxembourg and the Company number with the Registre de Commerce is B 154144.
-Principal activities of the Group are coal mining, coal beneficiation, waste dumps processing and sales of marketable coal.
-Major production facilities are located in Donetsk region of Ukraine.
+The principal activities of the Group are coal mining, coal beneficiation, waste dumps processing, and sales of marketable coal.
+The major production facilities are located in the Donetsk region of Ukraine.